LinkedIn Learning: Pricing, Features, Best Courses

 - Choose the skills you are interested in by noting the associated keywords in “search for skills.”
 (You can also use the “suggested skills” help to find topics that might interest you.)

 Once you have done so, go back to the home page by clicking on the “IN Learning” (left corner).
-You’ll find a lot of new content that is relevant and relevant to your current interests.
+You’ll find a lot of new content that is related to your current interests and useful.

 How do I take a LinkedIn Learning course?